firedog1024/DeviceKeyRollover/README.md

 dotnet build
 ```

-Assuming a successful build you can execue the code with:
+Assuming a successful build you can execute the code with:

 ```
 dotnet run